FredOrth/Sorting-Algorithms/README.md

 # AppliedAlgorithmsExamProject
-Exam Project for the Applied Algorithms course at ITU.
+Exam project for the Applied Algorithms course at ITU.
 Implementing and testing MergeSorting and TimSort